-When setting up new aquariums, most people worry about and focus on ammonia and nitrites.
+When setting up new aquariums, most people worry about and focus on ammonia and nitrate management.
 Everyone knows that cycling a tank with fish is dangerous because of these two compounds, as they burn the gills and body of the fish as the tank matures.
 But, once these get to zero, most people are satisfied and go on adding fish and corals.
 But, many fail to control the end product of the nitrogen cycle — nitrates.
 Because this is not nearly as harmful to inhabitants as ammonia and nitrite, nitrate is often forgot about until it is too late, and you have already have a problem such as an algae bloom.
 Even well established tanks can have these effects pop up.
 Understanding how to properly control nitrate is a necessity in this hobby.
 Thankfully, there are many methods of control.
 From aquarium substrate to macro algae to carbon dosing to biological blocks, this article will help you decide which is best for your set up.

-This is the most common way to control nitrates.
+This is the most common form of Nitrate management.
 Most beginners do a basic search online and set up a simple refugium with chaetomorpha macro algae and call it a day as far as nitrate control goes.
 While this may work for some, I have personally found many other more productive algae species that have been easier to care for.
 Chaeto prefers to tumble, so extra powerheads are often used to encourage this.
 You can just plop it into the refugium, but it will likely not grow nearly as quickly as it can and therefore not consume nitrates as well as it is actually able to.
 But, it is important to note that chaetomorpha is the least likely to undergo sexual reproduction out of the most popular algae species, so many people prefer it solely for this reason.

 Macro algae such as sea lettuce, Gracilaria species, dragon’s tongue, and Cualerpa species are other good options.
 Personally, I prefer Pom Pom Gracilaria as it is a beautiful red color and my tangs enjoy eating my clippings.
 No matter what algae you choose to use, make sure you have a good 6,500 K light or specialized “refugium light” over it.
 Without a decent light, algae won’t grow and will slowly melt and die, only adding nutrients back to the tank.
 Macro must also be trimmed, nutrients are physically removed from the tank when you do this.
 If your tank is large enough for tangs, angels, or other algae eaters, offer them your extra macro as it is usually an appreciated treat!
 Otherwise, most local aquarium stores will offer you a little store credit for your trimmings.